Bank of New York Mellon Corp Sells 26,245 Shares of Oshkosh Co. (NYSE:OSK)

-Bank of New York Mellon Corp decreased its holdings in Oshkosh Co.
-(NYSE:OSK – Get Rating) by 3.3% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+Bank of New York Mellon Corp lowered its position in shares of Oshkosh Co.
+(NYSE:OSK – Get Rating) by 3.3% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The fund owned 760,257 shares of the company’s stock after selling 26,245 shares during the quarter.
-Bank of New York Mellon Corp owned approximately 1.16% of Oshkosh worth $76,518,000 at the end of the most recent reporting period.
+Bank of New York Mellon Corp owned about 1.16% of Oshkosh worth $76,518,000 as of its most recent SEC filing.

-Several other institutional investors also recently modified their holdings of OSK.
-Alliancebernstein L.P. grew its stake in shares of Oshkosh by 56.3% in the fourth quarter.
-Alliancebernstein L.P. now owns 3,301,460 shares of the company’s stock worth $372,108,000 after purchasing an additional 1,189,732 shares during the last quarter.
-Sei Investments Co. grew its stake in shares of Oshkosh by 181.5% in the fourth quarter.
-Sei Investments Co. now owns 260,702 shares of the company’s stock worth $29,423,000 after purchasing an additional 168,089 shares during the last quarter.
-Great Lakes Advisors LLC bought a new stake in shares of Oshkosh in the first quarter worth $12,594,000.
-Qube Research & Technologies Ltd boosted its position in Oshkosh by 206.0% during the first quarter.
-Qube Research & Technologies Ltd now owns 150,499 shares of the company’s stock valued at $15,148,000 after acquiring an additional 101,318 shares during the last quarter.
-Finally, Strs Ohio boosted its position in Oshkosh by 520.1% during the first quarter.
-Strs Ohio now owns 118,075 shares of the company’s stock valued at $11,884,000 after acquiring an additional 99,034 shares during the last quarter.
+Other institutional investors have also bought and sold shares of the company.
+Northwestern Mutual Wealth Management Co. boosted its position in shares of Oshkosh by 9.2% during the 1st quarter.
+Northwestern Mutual Wealth Management Co. now owns 2,223 shares of the company’s stock worth $224,000 after purchasing an additional 187 shares in the last quarter.
+Swiss National Bank boosted its position in shares of Oshkosh by 5.8% during the 1st quarter.
+Swiss National Bank now owns 159,600 shares of the company’s stock worth $16,064,000 after purchasing an additional 8,700 shares in the last quarter.
+Atria Investments LLC bought a new position in shares of Oshkosh during the 1st quarter worth about $1,203,000.
+Sciencast Management LP acquired a new stake in shares of Oshkosh in the 1st quarter worth about $1,406,000.
+Finally, Mackenzie Financial Corp raised its holdings in shares of Oshkosh by 117.9% in the 4th quarter.
+Mackenzie Financial Corp now owns 64,496 shares of the company’s stock worth $7,269,000 after acquiring an additional 34,900 shares during the last quarter.
 Institutional investors own 91.52% of the company’s stock.

 Oshkosh Trading Down 0.3 %